 Whilst the settlement agreement is signed on termination, not all payments and benefits within it will necessarily fall within the main set of provisions dealing with payments and benefits on termination.
 The considerations on taxing the various elements of an agreement are discussed in the Termination payments ― overview and How could a termination payment be taxed? guidance notes.
 In practice, most settlement agreements will include some element of compensation and it is this element which often requires the most analysis.
 HMRC guidance is at EIM12855.

 As with all termination payments, the tax treatment will follow the component parts.
 A settlement agreement will either set out all payments and benefits individually or have one global compensatory sum.
 In both cases, the employer should keep records of the discussions about, and the basis of, each payment to enable the employer to justify and defend any challenge.
-If a global sum is used
+If a global sum

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.